-CNP Zois is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH), a limited company incorporated in Cyprus.
+CNP Zois is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH), a private limited company incorporated in Cyprus.
 CNP CIH is the parent company of all the insurance companies of the CNP Cyprus Group in Cyprus and Greece.
 The fellow insurance subsidiaries of CNP Zois are CNP Cyprialife Ltd and Asfalistiki Ltd incorporated in Cyprus.

-With effect from 1 January 2009, following the strategic partnership achieved between CNP Assurances and Cyprus Popular Bank Public Co Ltd, CNP Assurances acquired 50,1% of the share capital of CNP CIH, with the remaining 49,9% remaining with Cyprus Popular Bank Public Co Ltd. Following the decisions of the Eurogroup in March 2013 and the relevant decrees issued by the Resolution Authority, Bank of Cyprus Public Co (BoC) Limited has substituted Cyprus Popular Bank in its shareholding and currently holds the 49,9% of the share capital of CNP CIH.
+CNP Assurances holds 50,1% of the share capital of CNP CIH, with the remaining 49,9% being held by the Bank of Cyprus Public Co (BoC) Limited.
 CNP Assurances is listed on the Paris Stock Exchange and BoC is listed on the London and Cyprus Stock Exchange.

-CNP Assurances Group is France's leading provider of life insurance and term creditor insurance, the fourth largest life insurer in Europe and the fourth largest insurance company in Brazil.
+CNP Assurances Group is France's leading provider of personal insurance, the fourth largest life insurer in Europe and the fifth largest insurance company in Brazil.
 It was founded 160 years ago and worldwide has 38 million insureds under personal risk and protection policies and 14 million savings and pension policyholders.
-In 2017, the Group reported premium income of €32.1 billion and its net average technical reserves were €310.1 billion.
+In 2018, the Group reported premium income of €32.4 billion and its net average technical reserves were €313 billion.
 80% of CNP Assurance's financial assets are managed according to environmental, social and corporate governance.

 The principal activity of CNP Zois is the underwriting of life and health insurance business.
 The nature of products in the Company's portfolio is credit life, savings non-linked and unit linked, health (in hospital and out of hospital), term and riders (apart from health) at individual and group base.

-The Company's registered office is located at Laodikeias 16 & Nymfaiou 1-3, GR 115 28 Athens, Greece.
+During the year the Company changed its offices and the Company's registered office is now located at Andrea Syggrou 162-166 (Building 1), 176 71 Kallithea, Greece.

-The Company's related parties for the year 2017 are listed below:
+The Company's related parties for the year 2018 are listed below:

 Related Parties

 CNP Cyprus Insurance Holdings LTD

 CNP Asfalistiki Ltd (Greek Branch)

 CNP Cyprialife Ltd

 CNP Praktoriaki S.A.

 Bank of Cyprus PLC

 ΑΝΑΠΤΥΞΕΙΣ ΠΛΑΓΙΑΣ ΑΕ

-The Company's appointed auditor for the year ended 31 December 2017 was Mazars Certified Public Accountants Business Advisors S.A (14 Amfitheas Avenue, 175 64 Palaio Faliro, Greece).

-Membership in a professional body: Mazars S.A in Greece is registered with the Institute of Certified Public Accountants of Greece (SOEL Reg.
+The Company's appointed auditor for the year ended 31 December 2018 was Mazars Certified Public Accountants Business Advisors S.A (14 Amfitheas Avenue, 175 64 Palaio Faliro, Greece).
+Mazars S.A in Greece is registered with the Institute of Certified Public Accountants of Greece (SOEL Reg.
 No. 154).